 The New Zealand Guidelines for Helping People to Stop Smoking

 The New Zealand Guidelines for Helping People to Stop Smoking provide healthcare workers with advice they can use when dealing with people who smoke.
 The guidelines, published by the New Zealand Ministry of Health, are based on a recent review of the effectiveness and affordability of stop-smoking interventions.
 A range of supporting resources are also available.
 ANZCA endorsement: July 2014.

 The OSSIE Guide to Clinical Handover Improvement, developed by the Australian Commission on Safety and Quality in Health Care, assists with the implementation of a standardised process for handover that suits local context.
 It is complemented by the Implementation Toolkit for Clinical Handover Improvement, a "how to guide" for managers and clinicians reviewing local clinical handover processes.

 Patient Blood Management Guidelines

 The National Blood Authority is developing a series of six evidence-based patient blood management guidelines.
-To date, ANZCA has endorsed the first three modules, as follows:
+To date, ANZCA has endorsed five modules, as follows:

 In August 2009, ANZCA welcomed the introduction of the surgical safety checklist, an important clinical tool for Australian and New Zealand hospitals.
 Professor Alan Merry was the principal investigator for Auckland, one of the eight pilot sites in the World Health Organization global study.
 ANZCA also assisted in refining the checklist, which emphasises teamwork and communication, for use in Australia and New Zealand.
 The checklist is not intended to be comprehensive; additions and modifications are encouraged to fit local practice and responsibilities.